-Categories Points Points Available scored The plan shows good short-term profit potential and contains realistic financial projections 10 6 The concept and plan show good short term profit poten tial on realistic reve nue proiections.
-The projected costs may be a little low but considering managed.
-The plan shows how the business will target a 5 4 clearly defined market and its competitive edge With the opening of the sister operation Decca Live, the - - expansion of its customer base and type.
-There are cu bs in Downtown Jacksonville, so Keane's fills an untapped niche in a growi ng market.
-1 The plan shows that the management team has the skills and experience to make the business 10 9 successful The ownership and management team all have extensive background in the restaurant and bar business, especially those that leverage the later night cro owd.
-The plan shows that the entrepreneur has made or will make a personal (equity) investment in the 10 7 business venture The applicants will contribute just over 50% of the subr mitted eligible cons truction costs in addition to additional furnishings, start-up inventory an d working capital.
+Categories Points Points Available scored The plan shows good short-term profit potential and contains realistic financial projections 10 6 The concept and plan show good short term profit poten tial on realistic reve nue projections The projected costs may be a little low but considering managed. , μ .,,, The plan shows how the business will target a The plan shows how the business will target a clearly defined market and its competitive edge 5 4 With the opening of the sister operation Decca Live, the ne Bay Street corri dor is seeing an expansion of its customer base and type.
+There are cu ırrently no Irish Pul bs in Downtown Jacksonville, so Keane's fills an untapped niche in a growi ng market.
+The plan shows that the management team has the skills and experience to make the business 10 9 successful The ownership and management team all have extensive b The ownership and management team all have extensive background in the restaurant and bar business, especially those that leverage the later night cro owd.
+The plan shows that the entrepreneur has made or will make a personal (equity) investment in the 10 7 business venture The applicants will contribute just over 50% of the submitted eligible construction costs in addition to additional furnishings, start-up inventory and working capital.
 All costs will be provided by the owning partners with no loans.
-Number of FTE job positions created in excess of 5 2 the required two (2) positions 5 2 Keane's expects to hire 4 full and 8 part time positions across the front and back of the house.
+Number of FTE job positions created in excess of 5 2 the required two (2) positions J Keane's expects to hire 4 full and 8 part time positions across the front and back of the house.
 TOTAL 40 28